-- 1. The State Superintendent of Public Instruction or an Assistant Superintendent designated by the Superintendent; - During Fiscal Year ("FY") 2016, Mr. Bill Bussey, Assistant Superintendent for the Ohio Department of Education, served in this capacity. - 2.
-The Chancellor of the Ohio Board of Regents or a Vice Chancellor designated by the Chancellor; - During FY 2016, Dr. Stephanie McCann, Vice Chancellor of the Ohio Board of Regents served in this position. - 3.
+- 1. The State Superintendent of Public Instruction or an Assistant Superintendent designated by the Superintendent; - During Fiscal Year ("FY") 2018, Dr. Emily Passais, Assistant Superintendent for the Ohio Department of Education, served in this capacity. - 2.
+The Chancellor of the Ohio Board of Regents or a Vice Chancellor designated by the Chancellor; - During FY 2018, Dr. Stephanie McCann, Vice Chancellor of the Ohio Board of Regents served in this position. - 3.
 Six members appointed by the Governor, with the advice and consent of the Senate, including: - a.
-Three of the members must be representatives from vocational and technical schools: - During FY 2016, Ms. Lynn Mizanin of Bryant & Stratton College, Mr. Ken Miller of Trumbull Business College, and Mr. Dennis Bartels of Bradford College served as appointed school representatives. - b.
-Two public members without affiliation to regulated schools; - During FY 2016 Dr. Kenneth Searfoss from Toledo, and Dr. Jerome Brockway from Ashtabula served as the Board's public members. - c.
-One non-voting member who has graduated from a regulated school with a Baccalaureate or an Associate Degree, during the past five years. - During FY 2016, this position was vacant.
+Three of the members must be representatives from vocational and technical schools: - During FY 2018, Ms. Lynn Mizanin of Stautzenberger College, Ms. Andrea Fricks of National College, Mr. Ken Miller of Trumbull Business College and Mr. Dennis Bartels of Bradford College served as appointed school representatives. - b.
+Two public members without affiliation to regulated schools; - During FY 2018 Dr. Jerome Brockway from Ashtabula and Mr. Srikanth Gaddam from Dublin served as the Board's public members. - c.
+One non-voting member who has graduated from a regulated school with a Baccalaureate or an Associate Degree, during the past five years. - During FY 2018, Mr. Lloyd Graham served as the Board's student representative.